nverchev/drytorch/docs/tutorials/experiments_and_runs.md

 ## Global configuration

-It is possible to access the configuration file directly from the Experiment class when the a run is on.
-Otherwise, this operation will fail.
+It is possible to access the configuration file directly from the `Experiment` class when a run is on.
+If no experiment is running, the operation will throw an exception.

 ```{code-cell} ipython3
 from drytorch.core import exceptions